gvwilson/sdxpy/src/check/index.md

 and to give us access to the node's [%g child_tree "children" %], i.e., the nodes below it in the tree.
-We can therefore write a short [%i "recursion" %]recursive[%/i%] function to show us everything in the DOM:
+We can therefore write a short [%i "recursion" "recursive" %] function to show us everything in the DOM:

 [% inc file="parse.py" keep="display" %]